passard/VPS-setup/README.md

 # VPS-setup
 ### Creating an Arch linux host from scratch (with transip.eu BladeVPS)
-You will find in this README a memo I use for basic Arch Linux installon these VPS.
+You will find in this README a memo I use for basic Arch Linux installation on these VPS.

 All you get when installing Arh Linux onto a VPS is a basic promp:
 *root@archiso ~ #